dmbarbour/wikilon/docs/AwelonLang.md

 However, in context of Awelon language, I find it more convenient to encode a pair as `[[B][A]]`.

 Between algebraic sums and products, we can represent any conventional data structure.

 The option type `(1 + A)` may be modeled as a choice of `false` or `[[A] R]`.
-Natural numbers can be encoded as `μNat.(1 + Nat)` - i.e. zero or successor.
+Natural numbers can be encoded as `μNat.(1 + Nat)` - that is, Nat is recursively zero or successor of a Nat.
+Given natural numbers, integers can be represented by a pair representing `X - Y`.
+We can encode rational numbers as a numerator-denominator pair.
+We can encode decimal numbers with a significand and exponent.
 A list can be modeled as `μList.(1 + (A * List))`.
 Text can be encoded as a list of natural numbers.
 Algebraic encodings are generally simple, e.g. `Succ = mkR` for natural numbers, or `Cons = mkP mkR`.

-An alternative is to model data as folding over its structure.
+An alternative is to model data as implicitly folding over its structure.
 The Church encoding of natural numbers is an example of this.
 Consider:

         [X][F] 0 i == [X]
         [X][F] 1 i == [X] F         == [[X][F] 0 i] F